09 Mar Did You Sprain Your Ankle? Here’s Why It Can be Serious – and What to Do Next

 Although sports that require quick stops and starts, jumping, and running (think basketball, tennis, baseball, soccer, and more) can increase the risk of a sprained ankle, if you’re talented enough, you can manage to sprain your ankle just going for a walk around the neighborhood if you step off the sidewalk wrong.
-“Spraining an ankle” is such a common injury term that you can forget that it’s a potentially serious situation that you need to treat carefully in order to properly heal.
+“Spraining an ankle” is such a common injury term that it’s easy to forget it’s a serious injury you need to treat carefully to make sure it heals well.
 We break down what happens when you sprain your ankle, as well as the best ways to treat this frustrating injury.

 What Is It?